AnantharamanLab/Kieft_and_Zhou_et_al._2020/README.md

 ### Mapping and Tree Construction <a name="map"></a>

+_Dependencies_: Perl v5+, Bowtie 2 v2.3.4.1,  jgi_summarize_bam_contig_depths (implemented in MetaWrap), Diamond v0.9.28.129, MAFFT v7.271, IQ-TREE v1.6.9

 _Explanation to each step in the pipeline:_
 01.metagenome_mapping.pl
 Concatenate all the genes from metagenome as the mapping reference; Use Bowtie 2 to map filterd and QC-processed reads; Finally get sorted bam files as the result.
-The metadata file "Metagenome_map.txt" was used to allow processing mutiple metagenome mapping by this script.
+The metadata file "Metagenome_map.txt" was used to allow processing mutiple metagenomes mapping by this script.

 02.calculate_metagenome_to_MAG_depth.pl
+Use "jgi_summarize_bam_contig_depths" to calculate gene coverage.

+03.grep_dsrA_list.sh
+Grep _dsrA_ genes from metagenome.
+Each IMG metagenome has its annotation by the DOE IMG database.
+We used the annotation to pre-select _dsrA_ genes from each metagenome.
+It needs further manual curation.

+04.calculate_viral_to_bacterial_sulfur-related_AMG_ratio.pl
+Read gene coverage result from Step #2.
+Calculate the viral to bacterial total sulfur-related AMG gene coverage ratio for each metagenome.

+05.grep_all_dsrA_gene.pl
+Grep all the dsrA gene encoding proteins from the metagenome.

+06.run_blastp.sh
+Run Diamond Blastp for all the DsrA sequences.

+07.parse_blast_result.sh
+Parse the Diamond Blastp result.

+08.find_top_non_virus_hit.pl
+Parse the Diamond Blastp result to screen for top 10 non-virus hits, which will be downloaded and used as reference sequences to build phylogenetic tree.

+09.make_dsrA_tree.pl
+Use viral and bacterial DsrA sequences, and reference DsrA sequences from Step #8, to build phylogenetic tree.
+MAFFT was used to align the sequences, and IQ-TREE was used to build the tree.

+10.Replace_tip_names.pl
+Replace tip names of resulted tree to the ones that are meaningful and formal.

+11.calculate_viral_to_bacterial_sulfur-related_AMG_ratio_according_to_taxonomy.pl
+Firstly, divide the viral and bacterial sequences to each category according to their taxonomy.
+Then, calculate their AMG gene coverage ratios.

+12.calculate_viral_to_putative_host_bacterial_pair_sulfur-related_AMG_ratio.pl
+Firstly, get the viral to putative host bacterial pair information.
+Then, calculate viral and bacterial sequence gene coverage percentage values within each pair (the gene coverage values of viral and bacterial sequence were all normalized by gene numbers).
+Fianlly, calcualte the viral to putative host bacterial gene coverage ratios.

 ### Phage to Bacteria Ratio Calculation <a name="ratio"></a>